 The Imports Bill

 Ear cropping is illegal in the UK.
 But the import of dogs with cropped ears isn’t.
-This means they can still be brought into the UK to be sold.
+This means that dogs with cropped ears can still be brought into the UK to be sold.
 And it gives a smokescreen for the unnecessary, cruel practice to carry on here.

 Read our Parliamentary briefing on the bill